KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Tweak: Removes the filtering of bash and zsh filtering
 - Fix: Better language sorting (by label instead of key)
 - Fix: Fix typo in Wolfram language key